Symmetry in abstract elementary classes with amalgamation: Symmetry and tameness

 \subsection{Global tameness}

 For the rest of this section, we will work with global non-weak tameness.
-Superstability has been studied together with amalgamation and tameness in works from the second author \cite{ss-tame-toappear-v3, indep-aec-v5, bv-sat-v3, gv-superstability-v2}.
+Superstability has been studied together with amalgamation and tameness in works from the second author \cite{ss-tame-jsl, indep-aec-apal, bv-sat-v3, gv-superstability-v5-toappear}.
 We will use the following upward transfer of superstability:

-\begin{fact}[Proposition 10.10 in \cite{indep-aec-v5}] Assume $\K$ is $\mu$-superstable and $\mu$-tame.
+\begin{fact}[Proposition 10.10 in \cite{indep-aec-apal}] Assume $\K$ is $\mu$-superstable and $\mu$-tame.
 Then for all $\mu' \ge \mu$, $\K$ is $\mu'$-superstable.
 In particular, $\K_{\ge \mu}$ has no maximal models and is stable in all cardinals. \end{fact}

-An application of tameness and superstability is to chains of saturated models.
 Recall from Section \ref{sym-props-sec} that $\Ksatp{\lambda}$ denotes the class of $\lambda$-saturated models in $\K_{\ge \lambda}$.
 We would like to give conditions under which $\Ksatp{\lambda}$ is an AEC -- in particular unions of chains of $\lambda$-saturated models are $\lambda$-saturated.
 From superstability and tameness, it is known that one eventually obtains this behavior:

 \begin{fact}[Theorem 7.1 in \cite{bv-sat-v3}] Assume $\K$ is $\mu$-superstable and $\mu$-tame.
 Then there exists $\lambda_0 < \beth_{(2^{\mu^+})^+}$ such that for any $\lambda \ge \lambda_0$, $\Ksatp{\lambda}$ is an AEC with $\LS (\Ksatp{\lambda}) = \lambda$. \end{fact}